Table Of Contents

 What Is EKS?
 What Does Amazon EKS Do?
 EKS Vs. ECS: How Do They Compare?
 How Does EKS Pricing Work?
 How To Better Understand Amazon EKS Costs So You Can Optimize Them Amazon EKS FAQs

 AWS did not intend to build Amazon EKS; it simply had to.
-Kubernetes adoption beamed light years ahead of AWS’ own managed container orchestration service.
-This forced AWS to develop a managed service to accommodate customers who wanted to use upstream Kubernetes but did not want to do the management themselves.
+Kubernetes adoption beamed light years ahead of AWS’s own managed container orchestration service.
+This forced AWS to develop a managed service to accommodate customers who wanted to use upstream Kubernetes but did not want to manage it themselves.

 As soon as AWS got around to it, it knocked the Kubernetes-based container management service out of the park.
-Not only is Amazon EKS more simplified than Kubernetes, but EKS pricing may also be worth it.
+Not only is Amazon EKS simpler than Kubernetes, but EKS pricing may also be worth it.

 Yet, to understand Amazon EKS pricing, it is first necessary to understand what EKS is used for.